Judiciary of Italy: Tribunale

-The Tribunale (en.
-Tribunal) is the court with general jurisdiction for civil and criminal matters.
+The Tribunale (Tribunal) is the court with general jurisdiction for civil and criminal matters.
 One notable feature of the Tribunale's proceedings is the requirement for legal representation.
-Unlike some jurisdictions where parties can represent themselves (pro se), in most subject-matters before the Tribunale, individuals are mandated to seek the assistance of an Italian attorney at law (it. avvocato).
+Unlike some jurisdictions where parties can represent themselves (pro se), in most subject-matters before the Tribunale, individuals are mandated to seek the assistance of an Italian attorney at law (avvocato).
 In the judicial arrangement of the Tribunale, the panel is composed variably of either a single judge or a panel of three judges.
 This structure is contingent upon the complexity, significance and the subject-matter of the case at hand.
-In scenarios where the matters are straightforward or less significant, a single judge (it. giudice monocratico) presides over the proceedings.
-Conversely, for cases of greater complexity or higher importance, a panel of three judges (it. collegio) is convened to ensure a more comprehensive evaluation and decision-making process.
+In scenarios where the matters are straightforward or less significant, a single judge (giudice monocratico) presides over the proceedings.
+Conversely, for cases of greater complexity or higher importance, a panel of three judges (collegio) is convened to ensure a more comprehensive evaluation and decision-making process.
 Additionally, Tribunals also hear cases on appeal from Courts of Peace.
 In this appellate capacity, the adjudicating panel is consistently composed of a single judge.
 This structure underscores the Tribunal's role in providing a secondary level of review and adjudication in the Italian legal system.